 - Registration Number (or Serial Number).
 A sequence of 6 digits where each container belonging to an owner has a unique value.
 Therefore, each owner code can have up to 1 million containers.

 - Check digit.
 This single digit is used to cross-verify if the identification sequence is accurate.
-By convention, it is boxed to make sure it is separated and is standing out from the registration number.
+By convention, it is boxed to ensure it is separated and stands out from the registration number.
 Since terminal gates handle a large number of containers, there is always a risk that the identification sequence was not correctly inputted.
-The standard procedure involves the sequence to be remotely inputted by a video camera with the operator entering the sequence manually in the information system.
-Increasingly, that sequence being inputted automatically through optical character recognition software.
-A numerical operation is performed on the container identification sequence (owner code, product group code, and registration number) which results in a single-digit number, which is then compared with the check digit.
+The standard procedure involves the sequence to be remotely inputted by a video camera, with the operator entering the sequence manually in the information system.
+Increasingly, that sequence is inputted automatically through optical character recognition software.
+A numerical operation is performed on the container identification sequence (owner code, product group code, and registration number), which results in a single-digit number, which is then compared with the check digit.
 If they match, then the identification sequence is accurate (there is still a probability for error, but it is very low).

 - Size and type code.
-A sequence of 4 letters or digits that commonly appear right under the container identification sequence.
-Its purpose is to provide information about the dimensions and the type of container; the first character is related to the length of the container while the second character is relative to its height.
-On the above photo, the first two numbers 45 indicate that the container is a 40 footer (4; commonly the length of the container) of 9 feet 6 inches in height (5; high cube).
+A sequence of 4 letters or digits commonly appears right under the container identification sequence.
+Its purpose is to provide information about the dimensions and the type of container; the first character is related to the length of the container, while the second character is relative to its height.
+In the above photo, the first two numbers 45 indicate that the container is a 40-footer (4; commonly the length of the container) of 9 feet 6 inches in height (5; high cube).
 The remaining two elements of the sequence (G1) indicate that it is a general-purpose container.